jimburton/scrabble/chapters/Chapter3.md

 Pseudo-random number generators (PRNGs) in Haskell are deterministic.
 They are created using a *seed*, and PRNGs created with the same seed return the same values.
-Every time we use the PRNG it returns some the latest value and an updated version of itself.
+Every time we use the PRNG it returns the latest value and an updated version of itself, primed to return the next value.
 So our function that fills a rack needs to take a rack to be filled, a bag to fill the rack from and a PRNG as parameters, and return a triple of the filled rack, the depleted bag and the updated PRNG.
 The type for PRNGs is `StdGen`.
 The function `randomR (n,m)` returns a random number between `n` and `m`.

 ```haskell
 getTile :: Bag -> StdGen -> (Letter, Bag, StdGen)